krunch3r76/entropythief/README.md

 this application exposes undocumented parts of the Python API to handle specific events in a novel way and to filter providers. see the code for details (elaboration to follow).

 ## CREDITS
-Intel provided the inline assembly to obtain random int64's from the processor. entropythief was inspired by its predecessor golem app: https://github.com/reza-hackathons/gandom. the splash screen ascii art was obtained from: https://asciiart.website/index.php?art=logos%20and%20insignias/smiley
+Intel provided the inline assembly to obtain random int64's from the processor [1]. entropythief was inspired by its predecessor golem app: https://github.com/reza-hackathons/gandom. the splash screen ascii art was obtained from: https://asciiart.website/index.php?art=logos%20and%20insignias/smiley

 ## Reflections:
 Randomness (exotic) is expensive.
 To get enough of it I think you literally have to steal it!
 This is a problem entropy thief is working on but as of yet it serves as a POC with components that can be implemented in other apps where randomness or other features need to be leveraged.